 The Frying Pan used to be the worst.
 This barge docked off Pier 25 was always packed with intoxicated people who couldn’t get into Le Bain, and it felt like a frat party thrown by whichever frat owned the most cargo shorts.
 But something changed.
 It’s not as hectic anymore, which means it’s a solid option for an outdoor drink with a group.
 Sure, they were playing Imagine Dragons the last time we stopped by, but maybe you love that band.
 Who knows.
 Get some friends together on the next sunny afternoon and take advantage of the massive outdoor space.
 If you need food, you can eat some tacos, wings, or a burger.

-North River Lobster Co. is a very large boat with three different levels, and, on a warm night, it feels kind of like a big crowded amusement park ride with shellfish and alcohol.
-You’ll find this thing docked at Pier 81 near West 41st Street, and every 90 minutes or so it takes off for a short sail around the Hudson. $10 gets you a day pass that allows for unlimited rides, and, for roughly $23, you can get a lobster roll that’s a decent imitation of a better lobster roll.
+A very large boat with three different levels, North River Lobster Co. is like a crowded amusement park ride with shellfish and alcohol.
+You’ll find this thing docked at Pier 81 near West 41st Street, although every 90 minutes or so it takes off for a short sail around the Hudson.
+A ticket will run you between $10-$25, and for another $32 you can get a lobster roll that does a decent imitation of a better lobster roll.
 This is actually the sister boat to the next entry on this list, although it’s a bit smaller and draws a bigger crowd, which makes for a more festive atmosphere.
 North River is definitely gimmicky, but it’s also kind of fun.